 - Tooth extraction with bone graft

-- Extraction bone graft pain
+- Tooth extraction with bone graft pain

-- Hip bone graft recovery
+- Tooth extraction and bone graft healing

-- Bone pain after tooth extraction
+- Bone grafting after tooth extraction

-- Bone infection after tooth extraction
+- Bone graft complications after a tooth extraction